journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/91_tech_org-recruit_editor.md

 -->

 ### Instructions for OC
-- If there is anything in the list below that you are unsure of, tag the Tech Chair.
+- If there is anything in the list below that you are unsure of, tag the Tech Chair (@journalovi/tech-chair).
 Github IDs are listed on [People page](https://www.journalovi.org/people.html).
 - Close this issue when all items are complete.

 ### Recruit an AE: